-(1) All community shopping centers except Capital Plaza (which is subject to a long-term ground lease expiring in 2053 from a third party) are wholly-owned by us.
+All community shopping centers except Capital Plaza (which is subject to a long-term ground lease expiring in 2053 from a third party) are wholly-owned by us.
+(1)

-(2) (3) Total annualized base rents of our Company as of December 31, 2012.

-Calculated as total annualized base rents, divided by GLA actually leased as of December 31, 2012.
+Annualized base rents as of December 31, 2013.
+Calculated as total annualized base rents, divided by GLA actually leased as of December 31, 2013.

-(4) The option to extend the lease beyond its initial term is only at the option of the tenant.
+The option to extend the lease beyond its initial term is only at the option of the tenant.
+(4)